mozman/ezdxf/docs/source/glossary.rst

     raw color
-        Raw color value as stored in DWG files, this integer value can represent :term:`ACI` values as well as and :term:`true color` values
+        Raw color value as stored in DWG files, this integer value can represent :term:`ACI` values as well as and :term:`true-color` values

     reliable CAD application
         CAD applications which create valid DXF documents in the meaning and